nbrest/kamehouse/troubleshoot-issues.md

 # Troubleshoot issues:

+## Deploy to my local tomcat using my deploy script is successful but kame-house doesn't run even if it shows as running in the tomcat manager

+* Go to the tomcat manager and *undeploy kame-house*, or stop tomcat and delete the war and kame-house folder from the /webapps directory.
+* Then start tomcat and run the deploy script again (in my.scripts repo)

 ## Setup/Troubleshoot linux commands:

 * Make sure the user running tomcat has **sudo** set for the commands that require it in `VncDoSystemCommand.java`